Book People | July 2022 |

-What Jane Austen Looked Like
+What Did Jane Austen Look like?

 She's one of the world's most beloved novelists, but we still don't really know what she looked like.